Skip to content

 What was the most you ever received for a job?
 Was it worth it?
 Did the workload offset the payment, or did you work insanely hard for it, thus justifying the price paid?

-7 responses to “Hitting the High Note”
+7 thoughts on “Hitting the High Note”

-1. Diane Avatar
+1. Diane says:

 The best has to be the current "day job", although it's actually editing a bi-lingual magazine 4 times a year, for a whopping £20k (apx $31k) + bonus + benefits.
 If I wasn't "on the books", I'd negotiate (and get) more than that minus the benefits as it would still be a lot less than what I cost them.
 I love this job.